exeldro/com.insights.aggregate/README.md

 * average temperture: add multiple temperature logs to 1 aggregation

 ## Settings
-### apiToken
-The bearer token needed for accessing logs of other apps.
 ### Name
 The name of the aggregation must be unique.
 ### Label